2017 Cleveland Browns season: Week 6: at Houston Texans

 The Browns traveled for a duel against the Texans.
-The Texans scored first when Ka'imi Fairbairn kicked a 40-yard field goal to make it 3–0.
+The Texans scored first when Kaʻimi Fairbairn kicked a 40-yard field goal to make it 3–0.
 The Browns tied the game up when Zane Gonzalez kicked a 41-yard field goal making the score 3–3.
 Afterwards, the Texans scored 30 unanswered points: Later in the first quarter, DeShaun Watson found Will Fuller V on a 39-yard pass to make it 10–3.
 In the second quarter, Johnathan Joseph returned an interception 82 yards for a touchdown to make it 16–3 followed up by Watson connecting with Braxton Miller on a 1-yard pass to make it 24–3 at halftime.
 In the third quarter, a penalty got enforced on Kevin Hogan in the end zone giving the Texans a safety and increasing their lead to 26–3.
 Watson then found DeAndre Hopkins on a 3-yard pass to make it 33–3.
 The Browns scored twice in the fourth quarter when Jason McCourty returned an interception 56 yards for a touchdown to make it 33–10.
 Finally, Hogan for Seth DeValve on a 3-yard pass to make the final score 33–17.

 The Texans routed the Browns, dropping them to 0–6.